 Motorcycle accidents happen frequently in Texas.
-They can be the fault of the motorcycle rider, but most of the time, it is the other driver at fault.
+They can be the motorcycle rider’s fault, but most of the time, it is the other driver at fault.
+If you’re wondering what the average motorcycle injury settlement is, this article will provide some insights.

-Because the motorcycle is hard to see, many accidents happen simply because the driver of the other vehicle does not see the motorcycle.
+Because motorcycles are hard to see, many accidents occur simply because the driver of the other vehicle fails to see them.
 Houston is a very dangerous place to ride a motorcycle.

 The most common types of motorcycle crashes involve the following situations:

-Most of these accidents are caused by the driver of the other vehicle simply not seeing the motorcycle in time to avoid an accident.
-The situation is made worse at night.
+Most of these accidents are caused by the other vehicle’s driver simply not seeing the motorcycle in time to avoid an accident.
+The situation worsens at night.

 Safety experts recommend that motorcyclists use additional lighting on the motorcycle and wear brightly colored clothing when riding.
 But even with these precautions, motorcycles are still hard to see at night.